tkurtbond/tkurtbond.github.io/posts/2003/11/23/2003-11-23.rst

 .. type: text

-.. role:: program(literal)
+.. role:: app

-I've always had an interest in markup and document formatting languages, and have long used :program:`troff` and :program:`LaTeX` for document formatting and XML and `DocBook
+I've always had an interest in markup and document formatting languages, and have long used :app:`troff` and :app:`LaTeX` for document formatting and XML and `DocBook
 <http://www.docbook.org/>`__ for markup, using the DSSSL DocBook
-Stylesheets and `OpenJade <http://openjade.sourceforge.net/>`__ along with :program:`JadeTeX` to produce HTML and PDF output.
+Stylesheets and `OpenJade <http://openjade.sourceforge.net/>`__ along with :app:`JadeTeX` to produce HTML and PDF output.
 I've also used a homebrewed application that produced Postscript output from Simplified DocBook using `Groff
 <http://www.gnu.org/software/groff/groff.html>`__.